Common Issues and Questions (FAQ)¶

 Why does my game show an error screen if I insert coins rapidly?¶

 This is not a bug in MAME.
-On original arcade hardware, you simply could not insert coins as fast as you can mashing the button.
-The only ways you could get credit feeding at that kind of pace was if the coin mech hardware was defective or if you were physically trying to cheat the coin mech.
+On original arcade hardware, you simply could not insert coins as fast as you can mash the button.
+The only ways you could feed credits at that kind of pace was if the coin mech hardware was defective or if you were physically trying to cheat the coin mech.

 In either case, the game would display an error for the operator to look into the situation to prevent cheating them out of their hard-earned cash.
-Keep a slow, coin-insert-ish pace and you’ll not trigger this.
+Keep a slow, coin-insert-ish pace and you won’t trigger this.

 Why is my non-official MAME package (e.g. EmuCR build) broken?
 Why is my official update broken?¶

-As we have no control over how third parties distribute these, all we really can do is disclaim the use of sites like EmuCR and say that we cannot provide support for packages we didn’t build.
-Compile your own MAME or use one of the official packages provided by us.
+As we have no control over how third parties distribute MAME, all we really can do is recommend against obtaining MAME from sites like EmuCR.
+We cannot provide any support for packages we didn’t build ourselves.
+You can completely avoid these issues by compiling MAME yourself, or using an official package we provide.

 Why does MAME support console games and dumb terminals?
 Wouldn't it be faster if MAME had just the arcade games?
 Wouldn't it take less RAM?
 Wouldn't MAME be faster if you just X?¶